jakob-bagterp/browserist/docs/reference/browser/wait/until/page_title.md

 ---
 title: Documentation for Wait for Page Title Methods
-description: Learn how to wait for download meet certain conditions in Browserist.
+description: Learn how to wait for the page title to meet certain conditions in Browserist.
 Includes code examples for beginners and advanced users for web scraping and browser automation.
 tags:
     - Documentation
     - Tutorial